Effects of CPAP Treatment for Obstructive Sleep Apnea in Arterial Stiffness: A Meta-Analysis

 - Mitchell GF, Hwang SJ, Vasan RS, et al. Arterial stiffness and cardiovascular events: the Framingham Heart Study.
 Circulation 2010; 121: 505–511.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Sleep Apnea, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Hypertension, Sleep Apnea

 Keywords: Arrhythmias, Cardiac, Blood Pressure, Cardiovascular Diseases, Coronary Artery Disease, Coronary Disease, Dyslipidemias, Heart Failure, Hypertension, Hypertension, Pulmonary, Risk Factors, Sleep Apnea, Obstructive, Stroke